thescientist13/greenwood-lume/README.md

     // after - no /
     pattern = pattern.replace(/\*/g, "[^]*");
     ```
+1. [ ] (TBD) - Deep `main` exports - https://github.com/ProjectEvergreen/greenwood/discussions/1436
+    - probably doable, and could / should build off using `fs.glob` approach for our Regex fix
+1. [ ] (TBD) Are array based export conditions supported? - https://github.com/ProjectEvergreen/greenwood/discussions/1436
+    - kind of... but seemingly they are not documented for a reason based on chats with NodeJS friends
+    - that said, they are spec'd and know to some degree, so perhaps some basic support could be added to Greenwood
+1. [ ] (TBD) Custom export map conditions - https://github.com/ProjectEvergreen/greenwood/discussions/1436
+    - Should probably consider supporting custom export map conditions? (e.g. [`./web`](https://unpkg.com/browse/seroval-plugins@1.2.1/package.json)) through configuration, since this technically is allowed via the spec
 1. [ ] inline Lume `<script>` tags breaks during production build

 ### Lume (and friends)

 Some recommended upstream changes to packages observed so far.
 Additional items may be added once some of the questions above have been resolved.

-1. ⚠️ (Lume) Explicitly call-out **three** as needing to be manually installed by the user (should open an issue upstream)
-1. 🚫 (Seroval Plugins) Need to _at least_ have a default exports map condition (e.g. `.`)
+1. [ ] 🚫 (Seroval Plugins) Need to _at least_ have a default exports map condition (e.g. `.`)
-1. ⚠️ (@jridgewell packages) Move away from "discontinued" array / fallback export conditions
-1. ⚠️ (Seroval Plugins) Ideally avoid bespoke export map conditions, but technically probably something that could be supported in Greenwood via configuration.
+1. [ ] ⚠️ (Seroval Plugins) Ideally avoid bespoke export map conditions, but technically probably something that could be supported in Greenwood via configuration.
+1. [ ] ⚠️ (Lume) Explicitly call-out **three** as needing to be manually installed by the user (should open an issue upstream)
+1. [ ] ⚠️ (@jridgewell packages) Move away from "discontinued" array / fallback export conditions